 The next step is to remove the existing tile.
 Once the tiles are loose, you can turn the heat gun up and use a putty knife to remove the underlying adhesive.
 If the tile is broken, you may have to pry up each tile individually.

 If your laminate floor has a stubborn adhesive residue, you can use a putty knife to scrape the glue off.
 Alternatively, you can use a single-sided razor blade.
 Another option is to use liquid dishwashing soap mixed with warm water.
 The solution should be applied to a clean cloth and left on the floor for several hours.
-In a pinch, you can use a plastic wrap to protect your laminate floor from moisture while you work.
+In a pinch, you can use plastic wrap to protect your laminate floor from moisture while you work.

-First, you should mix some dish detergent and warm water and apply it on the adhesive residue.
+First, you should mix some dish detergent and warm water and apply it to the adhesive residue.
 You should notice that it starts to dissolve and starts coming off.
 However, you should avoid applying too much of the solution as this could deteriorate your flooring.
-You can also try paint thinner as it will help you get rid of old adhesive residue.
+You can also try to paint thinner as it will help you get rid of old adhesive residue.
 Just make sure that you soak the area first.

 Sticky residues can make your laminate floor look bad.
 As they attract dust and dirt, they build up and form a lumpy mess.
 This can be the result of an adhesive spill or using the wrong cleaning solution.
 Thankfully, there are several simple ways to clean sticky laminate floors.